Person tapping smartphone onto Contactless sensor with CashTap displayed on the screen of the phone and on the ATM machine touchscreen

 User Research

-Videos were taken of users withdrawing money from an ATM from each of the major 5 Canadian banks.
+Videos were taken of real people withdrawing money from an ATM from each of the major 5 Canadian banks.

 Bank ATMs of the Big Five Canadian banks

-Finally, it was determined that “the best interface is no interface”.
+Finally, the ideas were converged to focus on the theory that “the best interface is no interface”.
 How can we eliminate touching this machine all together?

-How might can we redesign the cash withdrawal experience so that the user does not need to touch the machine at all?
+Problem to solve: How might we redesign the cash withdrawal experience so that the user does not need to touch the machine at all?

 A contactless sensor beside an ATM PIN pad

-I noticed the Contactless sensor at one of Scotiabank’s ATMs.
-What if we could just tap our phones as we do with Apple Pay or Google Pay and then money would come out of the machine?
+As I continued down this focus, I noticed the Contactless sensor at one of Scotiabank’s ATMs.
+What if a user could just tap their phones as they do with Apple Pay or Google Pay and then the money would just come out of the ATM machine?

 Wireframes